jochem725/deepdriver/deepracer_traffic_sim_ws/object_detection_pkg/README.md

 ## Usage

-Although the **object_detection_node** is built to work with the Follow the Leader(FTL) sample project, it can be run independently for development/testing/debugging purposes.
+Although the **object_detection_node** is built to work with the Traffic Simulation project, it can be run independently for development/testing/debugging purposes.

 ### Run the node